 STEVE WYNN — The Chairman of the Board and Chief Executive Officer of Wynn Resorts is unquestionably the most influential figure in the design and creation of what we know today as modern Las Vegas.
 I’ve met Wynn a number of times and have always been impressed with his passion and natural charisma.

 That said, Wynn comes across as a dupe when he discusses politics and the impact of the current administration.
+He really knows nothing about governance at all.
 No doubt, Wynn is a master of creating illusion.
 He’s a genius when it comes to volcanoes, gigantic water fountains, and sparkling hotels.
-But his insight into government and public policy is a mirage.
+But his insight into government and public policy is a “mirage.”

 Here is what Wynn said in July 2011: